XRF V2: A Dataset for Action Summarization with Wi-Fi Signals, and IMUs in Phones, Watches, Earbuds, and Glasses

-\item XRF V2 supports multimodal learning between IMU, WiFi, and video, facilitating the development of multimodal foundational models.
+\begin{enumerate} \item XRF V2 supports multimodal learning between IMU, WiFi, and video, facilitating the development of multimodal foundation models.
 While the original videos cannot be shared due to privacy concerns with volunteers, we are to process them into features using InterVideo-6B~\cite{Internvideo} and make these features publicly available.

-\item We are to process the videos into 2D pose, 3D pose, and human mesh, which will support research in pose estimation or mesh reconstruction based on WiFi, IMU, and video data.
-Compared to previous datasets such as Person-in-WiFi 3D~\cite{yan2024person} and MM-Fi~\cite{yang2024mm}, where the person stands at a fixed position and repeats actions, the actions in XRF V2 are more representative of real-world scenarios, capturing more dynamic and varied human behavior.
+\item Realistic data generation is crucial in reducing the need for data collection and domain generalization.
+XRF V2 is a dataset collected using real devices, and it provides high-quality data labels.
+It can be used to promote or evaluate research on IMU and Wi-Fi data generation methods.

 \item The academic and industrial sectors are welcome to leverage our dataset to develop specific applications, such as ambient sensing systems and context-aware systems, which help in enhancing smart home automation, health, and wellness monitoring.